DidactsOrg/graph_learning/README.md

 # graph_learning
-An example on how to learn a graph from smooth signals
+An example on how to learn a graph using smooth signals.
+This is a working example using synthetic data